 Did I say it was raining?
 Yes, in fact Seattle’s rainfall record for September 17th was broken, but it’s not the reason things didn’t go according to plan.
 We got through the Bellevue traffic to Evergreen Point around 5:40, got our bus across the lake with no problem, and our Greenwood connection arrived within a few minutes.
 According to my Orca card we boarded the #48 at 6:00 pm.
 So far, so good.

 Now let’s break the #48 trip down on a map.
 Total distance is 5.0 miles: 35 minutes according to the bus schedule.
 For the first 4 miles through the U District, under I-5, and through Green Lake, the bus stayed pretty much on schedule.
-Now notice the short stretch of N 85th Street between points B and C: from Wallingford Avenue to Aurora Avenue; it’s only 0.4 miles, 7 blocks long.
-At this point we learned why regular riders call this bus the forty-late: we crawled for 30 minutes to reach the Aurora intersection.
+Now notice the short stretch of N 85th Street between Wallingford Avenue and Aurora Avenue; it’s less than 1/2 mile, only 7 blocks.
+At this point we learned why regular riders call this bus the forty-late: we crawled for 30 agonizing minutes to reach the Aurora intersection.

 At first I presumed some horrendous accident, firetrucks, ambulances, mass carnage, but no, it was simply the stupid traffic light sequencing at N 85th & Aurora.
 Now I do realize that Aurora (SR99) is a major north-south arterial out of Seattle but 85th Street carries heavy peak hour traffic too; it is fed less than a mile to the east by north and south I-5 off-ramps.
 The green light for 85th lasted only 10 seconds, barely enough time for 3 to 4 cars to pass, and nowhere near enough time for a pedestrian to make it across Aurora before the crosswalk light changes.
 Seattle traffic engineers, we have a problem!